-- When a client wants to check them if the particular certificate is valid or not, the client sends OCSP request.
+- When a client wants to check them if the particular certificate is valid or not, the client sends an OCSP request.

 - Based on the results, the OCSP responder sends a result back a digitally signed OCSP response for each of the certificates to the client.
 This response can be Good, Revoked, or unknown.
-OCSP response also includes the date, time, and reason for the revocation, if the certificate is revoked.
+OCSP response also includes the date, time, and reason for the revocation if the certificate is revoked.

 - Based on the response, the client decides what action to be taken.
 If the response is Good, the certificate is considered valid.

-Online Certificate status protocol has some problems, it cannot check the validity of the certificate associated with the current certificate.
+Online Certificate status protocol has some problems; it cannot check the validity of the certificate associated with the current certificate.
 For example, If User A wants to verify the certificate of User B using OCSP, OCSP will inform the User A whether the certificate of User B is valid or not.
 It will not validate the certificate of CA who issued a certificate to User A or any other higher level.

 Simple Certificate Validation Protocol (SCVP)

 Simple Certificate Validation Protocol is an online Certificate status reporting protocol that is designed to deal with the drawbacks of online Certificate status protocol. it is quite similar to the OCSP.
 Let’s understand this concept while differentiating with OCSP.

 - In SCVP, the client sends the entire certificate to the sever number; the server performs other many checks also. while in OCSP, the client just sends the serial number of the certificate to the server.

 - In SCVP, the client sends a collection of certificates to their server for checking, while in OCSP, only the giver certificate is being checked.